-From the beginning of Christian Life Church, we have made it a priority to seek God first in prayer.
+From the beginning of Anchor Point Church, we have made it a priority to seek God first in prayer.
 We do this collectively as a church in January through 21 Days with God.
 Together, we faithfully seek God first, trusting in His power alone to create lasting impact in our lives, our church and our world.

 During the month of January, we set aside a season of prayer to seek God and believe Him for miracles in our lives.
-We would love for you to also join us as we gather together to pray for the needs of our city, nation, families, and homes at our Encounter: Prayer services every Monday night during the month of January at 6:00pm.
+We would love for you to also join us as we gather together to pray for the needs of our city, nation, families, and homes at our Encounter: Prayer services every Monday night at 6:00pm and Tuesday through Friday morning at 6am during the month of January starting Jan 7th.

 During this season of prayer, we seek the Lord in these areas:

 Believing God for answered prayer to our specific needs.

 Declaring our dependence on God in every area of our lives.

 Asking for forgiveness for our sins and the sins of our land.

 Praying for the completion of the Great Commission.

 Inviting the Presence of God in our church and our lives.